2e0vgu/2e0vgu.github.io/content/quarter-vertical/index.md

 I made my very first contact with a VK station from England using one of these antenna.
 100 watts and 5/5 both ways around 23:00Z.
 The next day, i built this antenna for myself from what I had to hand.
 I do a lot of portable work, so strived for simplicity and lightness.

+This is a resonant antenna for 20m.
+It's below 1.3 SWR across the band, and due to the elevated radials is very effective.
+Rule of thumb seems to be that 4 tuned, elevated radials are equivalent to 16 radials of the same length on the ground.
+In this design, they are also specifically used to guy the mast, making it stable in windy conditions.

+# Other bands

+I often add another ~5m of wire to the top of the antenna to make a sloper or inverted L for 40 metres.
+Typically I'll add 12 ground radials (8 of 5m and 4 of 10m as thats what I already have made up) and it'll be under 1.5 SWR on 40m.

+Future improvements are to make the radials elevated for 40m.

 Diagrams and photos below.

 # Component list